Understanding the Construction Business Structure

 - Field Operations Department

-These four departments represent the key functions of your business that you need to free yourself of, in order to focus on growing your business instead of just running your business.
+These four departments represent the key functions of your business that you need to free yourself of in order to focus on growing your business instead of just running your business.
+Let’s look at some tips for each:

 Tip #1: Increase your Sales in Construction

-The first function you want to delegate is sales because, as the business owner, you are the best salesperson.
+The first function you want to delegate is sales because, as the business owner, you are the best salesperson and to fulfill this role you need to have the more tedious tasks within sales covered.

 You’re the face of your business.
-There is a marketing concept that says that in order to have a successful movement there must be a leader to that movement and this applies to business as well.
-If your focus is to be the whole “army” behind your business, who will be its face?
+There is a concept in marketing that says that in order to have a successful movement there must be a leader to that movement and this applies to business as well.
+If your focus is to be the whole “army” behind your sales, who will be its face?

-On that note, let’s discuss the most time-consuming part of sales: estimating.
+On that note, let’s discuss the most time-consuming part of sales that needs delegating: estimating.

 The Sales Secret: How to Manage your Estimating